 I had been rather surprised at the amount of the advance payment and the promise of lucrative remuneration yet to come.
 After all, Diz and I had only been at this since he had finished his master's work the previous year, while apprenticing with the UAV research program.

-The FAA had finally approved extensive UAV research at only three universities: one in Texas, one in Virginia, and one in Alaska.
-Diz had been part of the program with the one in Alaska when he began renting a room from us.
+The FAA had finally approved extensive UAV research at only three universities: Texas A&M, Virginia Tech, and the University of Alaska at Fairbanks.
+Diz had been part of the program with UAF when he began renting a room from us.

-As my house was in Woodland, Washington--just outside of and north of Vancouver, along the Columbia River--this placed us about three hours from Pendleton and two hours from Tillamook.
-He only had to travel to those sites during the tests; the rest of the time, he had used to complete his postgraduate coursework via telecommuting from my home; but, since the divorce, I was now letting him live there rent-free.
+As my house was in Woodland, Washington -- just outside of and north of Vancouver, along the Columbia River -- this placed us about three hours from Pendleton and two hours from Tillamook.
+Diz only had to travel to those sites during the tests; the rest of the time, he had used to complete his postgraduate coursework via telecommuting from my home; but, since the divorce, I was now letting him live there rent-free.